 And that’s a problem, because as with all live events, video conferences are only useful if your people can attend.

 Or at least, that used to be the case.
-Because now an increasing number of video conferencing solutions include native support for recording — and while watching a recorded conference won’t allow teammates to contribute to the discussion in real-time, having a recording of a meeting available will allow those employees who for one reason or another couldn’t attend live to still get the full context of what happened in the session.
+Because now an increasing number of video conferencing solutions include native support for recording — and while watching a recorded video conference won’t allow teammates to contribute to the discussion in real-time, having a recording of a meeting available will allow those employees who for one reason or another couldn’t attend live to still get the full context of what happened in the session.

 Recording your video conferences provides you with a complete record of the meeting that everyone can revisit and rewatch.
 Not only does that mean people who couldn’t attend can watch the meeting recording later on-demand, it also means that people attending live can more actively participate without feeling compelled to passively take notes.
 Recorded meetings are also fantastically useful training tools you can leverage whenever a new team or lead is joining a project and needs details on what’s happened prior to their involvement.